Thursday, December 17, 2015

 ... as was Hörsaal (Lecture hall) 1010 the following evening

 Heidegger is the philosopher of the exclamation mark: Das Selbst ruft das Selbst: Mensch werde wesentlich!
-(The Self summons the Self: Human beings become essential!) however, the Self does not know how.
+(The Self summons the Self: Human beings become essential!)
+However, the Self does not know how.
 In fact, the Self does not follow its own order but the higher order of history forwarded by a Führer.

-Professor Thoma waving his argument
+Professor Thoma is waving an argument.

 At the end of Dieter Thoma's exposé, there was time for discussion, but the public was stunned or just tired?
 Nobody raised his/her hand.
 As the Badische Zeitung wrote, are we Mit Heidegger auf dem Holzweg (got hold of the wrong end of the stick).
 Are we even finished with Heidegger?

 The panel members the evening before could have been more prolific, too, proposing only sidelines: Heidegger lives on.
 He is a challenge.
 We must talk with him and not ditch him.
-We should not absolve him but be happy that we have him, for we are not yet finished with him.
+We should not absolve him, but be happy that we have him, for we are not yet finished with him.

 The discussion will continue with many theses still to be written.